rememberSoftwares/yacana/docs/README.md

 Note how User and Assistant are now reversed.

-⚠️ We haven't actually reran the program 😁.
+⚠️ We haven't actually rerun the program 😁.
 Therefore, message content after the shift message may be different now that it's assigned to Agent1.

 #### Reconciling initial messages